Benchmarking Pretrained Molecular Embedding Models For Molecular Representation Learning: Methods

 Figure \ref{workflow_fig} illustrates our approach.
-This setup enables the rigorous evaluation of numerous models on a large-scale, diverse benchmark under a fair comparison framework, with analysis conducted using the dedicated BBT model.
-See the Supplementary Material for details on datasets, model variants, hyperparameter grids, hardware, and further explanation of Bayesian tests and the BBT model.
+This setup enables the rigorous evaluation of numerous models on a large-scale, diverse benchmark under a fair comparison framework, with analysis conducted using the dedicated Bayesian statistical testing, based on Bayesian Bradley-Terry model.
+See the Supplementary Material for details on datasets, model variants, hyperparameter grids, and hardware.